 You're bound to feel like a real local when sipping on a glass of Colada de Avena con Naranjilla - a drink formed with oatmeal, cinnamon, brown sugar, and naranjilla fruit.
 Perfect as a breakfast accompaniment or an afternoon snack due to its filling nature, this liquidy staple is usually given to kids but it's well worth a try when you're cruising around the islands.

 You'll be feeling better than ever when sipping on a cup of Horchata Tea thanks to its blend of medicinal herbs and spices.
 Just what the doctor ordered to help soothe and calm you, this pinky, purple-y tea is made up of carnation, chamomile, lemongrass, mint, and roses (among others) that leaves you with a fruity and aromatic taste on your tongue.
 But this tea doesn't just taste good.
 With anti-inflammatory and cholesterol-reducing properties, you'll feel ready to tackle the rest of your Galapagos Islands cruise.

 7. Chicha de Piña

 If you've spent hours outside in the hot Ecuadorian sun then a glass of Chicha de Piña is exactly what you need.
-Refreshingly made with pineapple, copious amounts of sugar, and a variety of spices, this drink bursts with flavour and guarantees to have your tastebuds tingling in the best way.
+Refreshingly made with pineapple, copious amounts of sugar, and a variety of spices, this drink bursts with flavor and guarantees to have your taste buds tingling in the best way.